RC Brown IHT AIM ISA

 - Deal flow: RC Brown is a known primary market participant and sees many opportunities throughout the year, but only invests in a fraction of these.

 Current portfolio overview

 Investors into the service can expect to receive a portfolio of 25 to 35 holdings across a range of sectors.
-The average market cap of investments within the service is £643.2 million and in aggregate more than 70% of the assets under management is invested in businesses with market capitalisations of greater than £250 million (30 September 2020).
+The average market cap of investments within the service is £684.9 million and in aggregate more than 60% of the assets in the service is invested in businesses with market capitalisations of greater than £250 million (31 December 2020).
 The construction of client portfolios will be determined by market conditions and opportunities at the time of investment, each client’s portfolio may, therefore, differ slightly.

 Investors can choose whether their portfolio should remain in cash whilst RC Brown invests into primary market opportunities as they arise, or whether it should be invested over a matter of weeks into RC Brown’s current buy list.
 The latter option might appeal to investors who wish to start the two-year minimum holding period as soon as possible.